Chocolate bar: Industrialisation

 The late 18th century saw the beginning of the mechanization of chocolate manufacturing.
 Water and wind power was used first, steam-powered machines followed.
-This not only allowed the production of chocolate on a larger scale, but also the production of chocolate with a finer texture.
+This not only enabled chocolate to be produced on a larger scale but also improved its quality.
 Among the pioneers were Joseph Storrs Fry, who patented a method of grinding cocoa beans using a Watt steam engine in 1795, and Poincelet, who invented the melanger in 1811, soon adopted by most chocolate manufacturers.
+Roller mills, initially consisting of two cylindrical rolls and later incorporating three or more, also began to be used around this time.
+The combined use of melangers and roller mills enabled the production of sweet chocolate with a more homogeneous texture.

 In the early 19th century, several chocolate manufacturers are credited for technical improvements or novelties.
 François-Louis Cailler, who founded the Cailler factory in 1819 in Switzerland, sold assortments of chocolate tablets.
 Shortly after, in 1826, another Swiss chocolatier, Philippe Suchard, founded the Suchard factory where he used and developed the melanger.
 The same year, Pierre Paul Caffarel founded the Caffarel factory in Italy, using a new grinding machine, also allowing him to increase production.
 During that decade, in England, Fry & Sons introduced chocolate lozenges as a "substitute for food when travelling".

-1828 is the year of a major breakthrough: Casparus van Houten patented an effective method for pressing the fat from roasted cocoa beans.
+1828 marked a breakthrough for both eating and drinking chocolate: Casparus van Houten patented an effective method for pressing the fat from roasted cocoa beans.
 The centre of the bean, known as the "nib", contains an average of 54 percent cocoa butter.
 Van Houten's machine – the hydraulic cocoa press – reduced the cocoa butter content by nearly half.
 This not only allowed the creation of defatted cocoa powder (to be used for chocolate drinks), but also the creation of pure cocoa butter on a large scale.
 The additional cocoa butter (mixed with cocoa liquor and sugar) would allow the production of chocolate with a higher fluidity, therefore with a higher moldability into more complex shapes.
 It is not known when the first chocolate with added cocoa butter was manufactured.
 However, in 1832, the first workshop for producing chocolate moulds opened in Paris, testifying to the increasing use of chocolate in confectionery, especially in France.

-An American magazine from 1836 notes that (small and sweetened) chocolate bars have become popular in France for their nutritious quality and portability.